Seaport Res Ptn Equities Analysts Reduce Earnings Estimates for Materion Co. (NYSE:MTRN)

 Materion Co.
-(NYSE:MTRN – Free Report) – Equities research analysts at Seaport Res Ptn reduced their Q3 2024 EPS estimates for Materion in a research note issued to investors on Tuesday, October 1st.
-Seaport Res Ptn analyst M. Harrison now forecasts that the basic materials company will post earnings of $1.41 per share for the quarter, down from their prior estimate of $1.58.
+(NYSE:MTRN – Free Report) – Seaport Res Ptn reduced their Q1 2025 earnings per share (EPS) estimates for shares of Materion in a research note issued on Tuesday, October 1st.
+Seaport Res Ptn analyst M. Harrison now anticipates that the basic materials company will post earnings of $1.43 per share for the quarter, down from their previous estimate of $1.72.
 The consensus estimate for Materion’s current full-year earnings is $5.74 per share.
-Seaport Res Ptn also issued estimates for Materion’s Q4 2024 earnings at $1.51 EPS, FY2024 earnings at $5.30 EPS, Q2 2025 earnings at $1.54 EPS and Q3 2025 earnings at $1.66 EPS.
+Seaport Res Ptn also issued estimates for Materion’s Q4 2025 earnings at $1.78 EPS and FY2025 earnings at $6.41 EPS.

-Separately, StockNews.com raised shares of Materion from a “sell” rating to a “hold” rating in a research report on Thursday, August 8th.
+Separately, StockNews.com upgraded Materion from a “sell” rating to a “hold” rating in a research report on Thursday, August 8th.

-Materion (NYSE:MTRN – Get Free Report) last issued its earnings results on Monday, August 5th.
-The basic materials company reported $1.42 earnings per share for the quarter, topping the consensus estimate of $1.39 by $0.03.
-The business had revenue of $425.87 million for the quarter, compared to analysts’ expectations of $424.02 million.
+Materion (NYSE:MTRN – Get Free Report) last posted its earnings results on Monday, August 5th.
+The basic materials company reported $1.42 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.39 by $0.03.
+The company had revenue of $425.87 million during the quarter, compared to analyst estimates of $424.02 million.
 Materion had a return on equity of 12.20% and a net margin of 4.80%.
-The business’s revenue for the quarter was up 6.9% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.38 EPS.
+The company’s revenue for the quarter was up 6.9% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.38 EPS.

 Materion Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, September 6th.
+The business also recently announced a quarterly dividend, which was paid on Friday, September 6th.
 Stockholders of record on Friday, August 23rd were given a dividend of $0.135 per share.
-This represents a $0.54 annualized dividend and a dividend yield of 0.56%.
 The ex-dividend date was Friday, August 23rd.
-Materion’s payout ratio is presently 13.53%.
+This represents a $0.54 annualized dividend and a dividend yield of 0.51%.
+Materion’s payout ratio is currently 13.53%.

-Hedge funds have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. lifted its stake in shares of Materion by 0.5% in the 1st quarter.
-Vanguard Group Inc. now owns 2,553,237 shares of the basic materials company’s stock valued at $336,389,000 after purchasing an additional 12,041 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its position in Materion by 1.0% in the second quarter.
-Dimensional Fund Advisors LP now owns 1,213,367 shares of the basic materials company’s stock valued at $131,201,000 after buying an additional 12,454 shares during the last quarter.
-Trigran Investments Inc. boosted its stake in Materion by 1.9% during the fourth quarter.
-Trigran Investments Inc. now owns 687,794 shares of the basic materials company’s stock worth $89,503,000 after buying an additional 12,500 shares during the period.
-Vaughan Nelson Investment Management L.P. increased its position in shares of Materion by 21.8% during the second quarter.
-Vaughan Nelson Investment Management L.P. now owns 538,975 shares of the basic materials company’s stock valued at $58,280,000 after acquiring an additional 96,525 shares during the last quarter.
-Finally, Barrow Hanley Mewhinney & Strauss LLC raised its stake in shares of Materion by 31.3% in the 2nd quarter.
-Barrow Hanley Mewhinney & Strauss LLC now owns 444,003 shares of the basic materials company’s stock valued at $48,010,000 after acquiring an additional 105,969 shares during the period.
-93.56% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of the business.
+Vanguard Group Inc. grew its position in shares of Materion by 0.5% in the 1st quarter.
+Vanguard Group Inc. now owns 2,553,237 shares of the basic materials company’s stock valued at $336,389,000 after purchasing an additional 12,041 shares during the period.
+Dimensional Fund Advisors LP grew its position in shares of Materion by 1.0% in the 2nd quarter.
+Dimensional Fund Advisors LP now owns 1,213,367 shares of the basic materials company’s stock valued at $131,201,000 after purchasing an additional 12,454 shares during the period.
+Trigran Investments Inc. grew its position in shares of Materion by 1.9% in the 4th quarter.
+Trigran Investments Inc. now owns 687,794 shares of the basic materials company’s stock valued at $89,503,000 after purchasing an additional 12,500 shares during the period.
+Vaughan Nelson Investment Management L.P. grew its position in shares of Materion by 21.8% in the 2nd quarter.
+Vaughan Nelson Investment Management L.P. now owns 538,975 shares of the basic materials company’s stock valued at $58,280,000 after purchasing an additional 96,525 shares during the period.
+Finally, Barrow Hanley Mewhinney & Strauss LLC grew its position in shares of Materion by 31.3% in the 2nd quarter.
+Barrow Hanley Mewhinney & Strauss LLC now owns 444,003 shares of the basic materials company’s stock valued at $48,010,000 after purchasing an additional 105,969 shares during the period.
+93.56% of the stock is currently owned by institutional investors and hedge funds.

 About Materion